kubalaj/oblong_adventure/src/pages/blog/bulter_gultch/index.md

 **DEPARTURE TIME:**
 6:32AM MST I-70 Park and Ride 29-12-18

-8:00am MST Trailhead
+8:00AM MST Trailhead

 **END TRIP TIME:** 29-12-18 2:30PM MST Trailhead

 **WEATHER:** Sunny, no clouds.
-Cold at -8F very windy 20mph+ winds above tree line.
+Cold at -8F very windy 20 mph + winds above tree line.

-**AVY REPORT:** Modertate Concerns for a presistant slab at all three zones of skiing (Above, Near and Below treeline) for aspects that were North, Northeast, East, Southeast, and South.
+**AVY REPORT:** Moderate Concerns for a persistent slab at all three zones of skiing (Above, Near and Below treeline) for aspects that were North, Northeast, East, Southeast, and South.

-**PLAN:** The party of three: one Alpine touring skiier, one Telemark skiier and one Splitboard rider where going to tour along the trail and go to skiiers right just above treeline and then ski in the trees.
+**PLAN:** The party of three: one Alpine touring skier, one Telemark skier and one Splitboard rider where going to tour along the trail and go to skiers right just above treeline and then ski in the trees.
 After one run there the party would tour across

-** SAFETY GEAR:**
+**SAFETY GEAR:**

-- **Telemark Skiier** repair kit, beacon probe, shovel, airbag, Garmen InReach S.O.S.
+- **Telemark Skier** repair kit, beacon probe, shovel, airbag, Garmin InReach S.O.S.
 Device.
 - **Splitboarder** had repair equipment, beacon, probe, shovel, snow study kit, and walkie talkie.
-- **A.T. skiier** had beacon, probe, shovel, repair equipment, and walkie talkie.
+- **A.T. skier** had beacon, probe, shovel, repair equipment, and walkie talkie.

 <div class="topo-map">
   <img src='https://i.imgur.com/rc0CQFh.jpg' />
 </div>

 <h3>Description:</h3>
-Just a short hour drive from Denver, Butler Gultch provides low angles, spectacular views and access to a large variety of beginner terrian.
-Everything from tree skiing, to wide open Gultches Butler Gultch should be on everyones list for beginner backcountry terrian.
+Just a short hour drive from Denver, Butler Gulch provides low angles, spectacular views and access to a large variety of beginner terrain.
+Everything from tree skiing, to wide open Gulches Butler Gulch should be on everyone's list for beginner backcountry terrain.

-On December 29th, 2018 my fresh from a Roadtrip back home, back to where my love for the adventures all started, Colorado.
+On December 29th, 2018 my fresh from a Road Trip back home, back to where my love for the adventures all started, Colorado.

 It doesn't take long around the holidays for the beacon of friends to suggest different trips.
-When my friend Harry and Andrew suggested Butler Gultch my expectations were low and the rewards where high.
-It reminded me of many of the classic ski decents in Rocky Mountain National Park.
+When my friend Harry and Andrew suggested Butler Gulch my expectations were low and the rewards where high.
+It reminded me of many of the classic ski descents in Rocky Mountain National Park.
 To get there:

 - Take I-70W to exit 232
 - Take US-40W to Henderson Mine Rd.
-If you take the first turn going up Berthod Pass you missed the road.
+If you take the first turn going up Berthoud Pass you missed the road.

 <!--Landscape-->
 <div class='picture-container'>